Fictizia/Curso-Node.js-para-desarrolladores-Front-end_ed1/fictiziaformacion/PRACTICE.md

  * Now we'll be able to use a search form, and return the intended results according to our search parameters.
 6. Create a watcher for one of our files, so that i'll inform us from the terminal whenever it's been changed.
  * Add node-sass compiler to our watcher service.
-7. WebSockets.
+7. WebSockets:
  * Use your computer terminal for testing `websockets` example, as it's not possible to test it inside c9.io due to websockets and ports behaviour inside a virtual machine.
-8. Firebase integration.
+8. Firebase integration:
  * Create a page for inserting new data in our new firebase.
  * Use your response cookies header for sending the operation result to the user.
  * Modify our search page so that it can handle our database results.
-9. Refactorization.
+9. Refactorization:
  * Use a new module for our app configuration variables.
  * Change our `routes.json` handling on `app.js` so that now it loads our route handlers like a node module.
  * Remove our `eval(...)` expressions from `request_handler.js` and use direct calls to our methods.
-10. Express.
+10. Express:
  * Build an static server with our previous client code.
  * Create a parallel server project, trying to replicate the routes we used before.
  * _Optional:_ use an ajax call for our insertion form, instead of the html form post method.
-11. Jade.
+11. Jade:
  * Create jade templates for our pages, following `express` folder structure.
  * Create our search page, using `express` form parameters for our detail views.
  * _Optional:_ use [Swig template system](http://paularmstrong.github.io/swig/docs/#express) as an alternative to Jade.

----

-## To be determined

-* Write a RSS Updater, so that you can insert a RSS address and the app will check when was last updated.
-* Write a spider bot that accepts query parameters and search an specified URL to store its data in firebase.
+12. MongoDB:
+ * Create a test db on your c9 workspace.
+ * Launch some CRUD operations, to get used to the `mongod` interface.
+ * Integrate MongoDB Node.js driver and create a sample connection module.
+ * Integrate Mongoose within your express application.
+13. Socket.io
+ * ...